AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 Click the collapsed menu icon from the upper right corner of a post to view its options.
 The following menu list is displayed: Edit, add to my story, copy URL, delete and report.

 Only some users have permissions to perform particular tasks.
-The following types of users are content owners, board moderators, and the administrator of the organization.&nbsp;
+The following types of users are content owners, board moderators, and the administrator of the organization.

 <table>
  <tbody>